Footprints Without Feet Class 10 MCQ Quiz – Test Your Knowledge

 Further footprints followed one after another, descending the steps and progressing down the street.
 The boys followed, fascinated, until the muddy impressions became fainter and fainter, and at last disappeared altogether.

-footprints without feet class 10 extra questions answers
+footprints without feet class 10 questions and answers

 Why did the people start talking about the stranger's arrival?